 Bringing the building into the modern age also afforded an opportunity to implement numerous energy efficiencies.
 TSP’s architects and engineers—many of them LEED-certified professionals—interweaved advanced mechanical and electrical systems into existing spaces, improving building functionality.
 The majority of the building’s systems are new, with any retained systems tied into a new internet-based building automation system.
 Top-performing systems include a displacement ventilation system, high-efficiency boilers and chillers, heat recovery units, daylight harvesting, automated lighting controls, and occupancy sensors.
 The end result reduces the district’s reliance on expensive engineered systems, as well as its overall operational costs.

-TSP currently is working on classroom addition project for PACS.
+In 2020, TSP completed a separate classroom addition project for PACS.